pfroud/ucsc-class-info-bot/README.md

 Third, some departments use their own custom style to list course info.
 For example, compare the standard layout used by the [History department](http://history.ucsc.edu/courses/catalog-view.php) to the custom layouts used by the [Art department](http://art.ucsc.edu/courses/2015-16) and the [School of Engineering](https://courses.soe.ucsc.edu/).

-####Third, successful, attempt - registrar website
+####Third, successful, attempt - Registrar website

 The third version works.
-The registrar lists every course in every department with a beautifully consistent URL: `http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/department.html"`.
+The Registrar lists every course in every department with a beautifully consistent URL: `http://registrar.ucsc.edu/catalog/programs-courses/course-descriptions/department.html"`.
 This option is clearly the best.
 I didn't use it from the beginning because the link tree to find it isn't obvious: Quick Start Guide > Catalog > Fields of Study > Programs and Courses > Course Descriptions.

 There are, of course, some special cases and weirdness.